MicrosoftDocs/dataexplorer-docs/data-explorer/adx-governance.md

 This article looks at different governance patterns with Azure Data Explorer clusters.

-[VP] We need to flesh out the intro once the content of the article is clearer
+[VP] We need to flesh out the intro once the content of the article is clearer.

 ## Clusters vs Databases